Request an Assessment

 You leave with: A deal-ready asset, fully documented — with no exposures remaining for a buyer to find.

 EEA is DLI's full sell-side transaction execution service.
-When the asset is exit-ready, we run a structured, competitive multi-party sale process to generate maximum offers from the right buyers — and negotiate the optimal transaction structure and terms.
-Your team stays focused on the business.
+When the asset is exit-ready, we run a structured, competitive multi-party sale process to generate maximum offers from the right buyers — and negotiate the optimal transaction structure, terms and certainty your LP return requirements demand.
+Your team runs the business.
 We run the exit.

 • Confidential Information Memorandum (CIM) preparation